civilservicelgbt/civilservicelgbt.github.io/_events/2023-04-18-civil-service-lgbt-social-womens-pre-meet-london-november-2023.md

 category:
   - london
 ---
+C﻿ANCELLED - Due to unforseen circumstances this has had to be cancelled.
+The main social is still going ahead as planned.

 Our London Women’s Inclusion team would love to invite you to join them at the new monthly pre-meet before the main London Civil Service LGBT+ Social.
 This event is open to everyone who identifies as a woman and/or feels like this space would be suitable for them.

 We are setting up these pre-meets for our members so we can meet and chat in a quieter environment, before joining the larger social.